1953 Speedway National League

 The 1953 National League Division One was the 19th season of speedway in the United Kingdom and the eighth post-war season of the highest tier of motorcycle speedway in Great Britain.

 Summary

-New Cross Rangers folded in June.
 Wembley Lions won their fifth consecutive title and their eighth overall.

 Wimbledon Dons won the National Trophy for the fourth time and Harringay Racers completed a cup double winning the Coronation Cup and London Cup.

+New Cross Rangers folded part way through the 1953 season because MD Fred Mockford stated attendances were down to 5,000 and racing was being staged at a loss.

 Novice rider Harry Eyre died in Poplar Hospital on 7 July 1953.
 He suffered fatal injuries earlier that evening at West Ham Stadium, in a second half novices match against Bradford.

-National League Final table
+National League final table

 New Cross Rangers withdrew mid-season - record expunged.

+Fixtures & results

-Coronation Cup final table
+Coronation Cup

 The Coronation Cup was run in a league format.
 Harringay Racers came out on top.

-New Cross Rangers withdrew mid-season - record expunged.
+New Cross Rangers completed 14 of their 16 fixtures before withdrawing and their record was expunged.

-Top Ten Riders (League only)
+Top ten riders (league only)

 National Trophy

 The 1953 National Trophy was the 16th edition of the Knockout Cup.